gulpjs/liftoff/README.md

 #### callback(env)

-A function to start your application.
+A function called after your environment is prepared.
+A good place to modify the environment before calling `execute`.
 When invoked, `this` will be your instance of Liftoff.
 The `env` param will contain the following keys:

 - `cwd`: the current working directory
 - `require`: an array of modules that liftoff tried to pre-load